 Now that my bio is done, I wanted to inform all of you that this blog includes a GIVEAWAY.
 Your favorite kind, right?
 Well, it’s going to be very simple.
 If you leave a comment on this post you get put in the running for a free copy of my two “Stones of Power” books: “Ruby: Lost and Found” and “Peridot: War and Peace.”

-I will write the names of those who post on slips of 2Peridotpaper, put them in my dragon baseball cap (cool, right?), and will draw two names out with my eyes closed.
+I will write the names of those who post on slips of paper, put them in my dragon baseball cap (cool, right?), and will draw two names out with my eyes closed.
 Those two people will get free copies of my books.
 I will announce the winners on my own blog on March 14 (Friday) with more details on how to collect.

 My blog link is: http://www.mdgrimmwrites.com/#!blog/cqsg